ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 This SLA information can be bound with two SAPs or multiple SAPs defined in {{?RFC9408}}, so that the service orchestration layer can use these interfaces to commit the delivery of a service on specific point-to-point service topology or point to multi-point topology.
-When specific levels of a threshold of an SLO is violated, a specific network incident or customer incident {{TMF724A}}, associated with, let's say L3VPN service will be derived.
+When a given SLO threshold is violated, a network incident (or customer incident {{TMF724A}} associated with an L3VPN service may be derived.

 ## Multi-layer Fault Demarcation

 When a fault occurs in a network that contains both packet-layer devices and optical-layer devices, it may cause correlative faults in both layers, i.e., packet layer and optical layer.
-Specifically, faults propagation could be classified into three typical types.
+Specifically, fault propagation could be classified into three typical types.
-First, faults occuring at a packet-layer device might further cause fault (e.g., Wavelength Division Multiplexing (WDM) client fault) at an optical-layer device.
-Second, faults occuring at an optical-layer device might further cause fault (e.g., Layer 3 link down) at a packet- layer device.
-Third, faults occuring at the inter-layer link between a packet-layer device and an optical-layer device might further cause faults at both devices.
-Multiple operation teams are usually needed to first analyze huge amount of alarms (triggered by the above mentioned faults) from single network layer (either packet layer or optical layer) independently, then cooperate to locate the probable root cause through manually analyzing multi-layer topology data and service data, thus fault demarcation becomes more complex and time-consuming in
+First, faults occurring at a packet-layer device might further cause fault (e.g., Wavelength Division Multiplexing (WDM) client fault) at an optical-layer device.
+Second, faults occurring at an optical-layer device might further cause fault (e.g., Layer 3 link down) at a packet- layer device.
+Third, faults occurring at the inter-layer link between a packet-layer device and an optical-layer device might further cause faults at both devices.
+Multiple operation teams are usually needed to first analyse a large amount of alarms (triggered by the above-mentioned faults) from single network layer (either packet layer or optical layer) independently, then cooperate to locate the probable root cause through manually analyzing multi-layer topology data and service data, thus fault demarcation becomes more complex and time-consuming in